My review of the previous episode: Raga.

 Why did Ludo want to entrap Morse, what was his advantage?
 Why take such a huge risk by murdering Mrs. Bright?
 What was motivating him anyway?
 Did Violetta really expect us to believe that she hated everything Ludo was doing and was somehow secretly noble?
 She's still a cipher!
 How did they arrange for the woman to fall off the ladder?

 Why did Morse apologize to Thursday?
 What changed?

 So many things are happening that the episode is largely able to hide the contrivances at its center, but contrivances they remain.
 I feel that even another ten minutes could have helped smoothing over these details, but as it is, much of it is soapier than it first seems, being delivered by such a distinguished and dignified cast.

 - Strange's loyalty to Morse is endearing.
 He doesn't have Thursday's baggage, but he should feel Morse's arrogance more keenly.
 He shrugs it off instead.
 He's growing up, and knows Morse's value as a clever, if insolent, detective, kept on a short leash.
-It's becoming more natural to see how he will become Morse's superior office.
+It's becoming more natural to see how he has become Morse's superior officer.